-Sports are a great way to encourage your loved ones to stay active and healthy, and they’re a fantastic way to stay connected.
-Sports are social activities and something you can enjoy as a group or family!
-Today we are going to take a look at five sports which are perfect for participating in with your elderly loved one.
+Sports are a great way to encourage your loved ones to stay active and healthy, as well as being a fantastic way to stay connected.
+Sports are social activities and something you can enjoy as a group.
+Today we’re going to look at at five sports that are perfect for participating in with your elderly loved ones.

 Swimming is an ideal workout for the elderly due to the low risk and low impact exercise involved.
-Many assisted living homes and community centres offer swimming classes to the elderly due to its many benefits, such as these:
+Many assisted living homes and community centres offer swimming classes to the elderly due to its many benefits, such as:

 - Boosts mental health – Swimming can help reduce stress levels, boost mood and increase brain function.
-Swimming is also a social sport which decreases the risk of feelings of social isolation and loneliness.
+Swimming is also a social sport that decreases the risk of feelings of isolation and loneliness.

 - Reduces risk of osteoporosis – Swimming is not weight bearing, so this makes it easy on the joints for anyone who struggles with joint issues.
 It can also help improve bone mineral density which will decrease the risk of developing osteoporosis.

 Walking may be using the word sport loosely, but exercise doesn’t need to be strenuous to be beneficial to your health.
-The NHS recommends that people aged 65 and over do at least 150 minutes of moderate aerobic activity every week, so why not make this walking?
-Walking is a very social sport and is perfect to do with loved ones, having someone to walk with makes it more fun, helps to build and maintain relationships and the distraction of having someone to converse with whilst walking means that you and your loved one will probably end up walking for longer!
+The NHS recommends that people aged 65 and over do at least 150 minutes of moderate aerobic activity weekly.
+Why not make this walking?
+Walking is a very social sport and is perfect to do with loved ones.
+Having someone to walk with makes it more fun, helps to build and maintain relationships.
 Important things to remember before going walking are:

 - Make sure your loved one has suitable footwear, the more comfortable the better.